andresito1969/andresito1969/README.md

 - 🧘 I like yoga.
 - 📖 I like reading
 - 🤸 I like calisthenics!
-## Test
-- 👾 I also like league of legends!
-I follow it more than even football xD!.
-(On the reach on section I considered it's not good to put my profile).
+- 👾 I also like League of Legends!
+I follow it more than even football =) !.
+(In the "reach on" section I considered it's not good to link my profile xD).
-- I
+- 🤓 I love to learn about a lot of stuff, I consider myself as a self-taught

 <!--
 **andresito1969/andresito1969** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.